talhamalik883/lp_penalty_staking/README.md

 # lp_penalty_staking
-This Repository let user stake and lock their lp for the specified time.
+This Codebase let user stake and lock their lp for the specified time.
 User will face penalty in reward amount incase try to withdraw before locktime
 # LP Staking with Locking Mechanism

 Clone the repo